mojaloop/documentation/docs/community/contributing/consequential-change-process.md

        repository [here](https://github.com/mojaloop/product-council-project/issues).
         1. Complete the template as thoroughly as possible to ensure a quick turnaround.
     2. Send a message on the [#product-council](https://mojaloop.slack.com/archives/C01FF8AQUAK) slack channel asking for a review of your proposal.
-    3. The Product Council will discuss your proposal with you and identify an appropriate Mojaloop workstream.
+    3. The Product Council will discuss your proposal with you in order to understand where it fits within the Mojaloop product roadmap.
 2. Propose code changes to the Mojaloop Design Authority:
     1. Create a 'Consequential Change Proposal' issue in the GitHub 'design-authority-project' repository [here](https://github.com/mojaloop/design-authority-project/issues).